 Staff carried out infection prevention and control audits twice a year.
-The latest audit was out of date but showed the practice was meeting the required standards.
+The latest audit showed the practice was meeting the required standards.

 The practice had procedures to reduce the possibility of Legionella or other bacteria developing in the water systems, in line with a risk assessment.